Comcast/cmb/README.txt

    NOTE: By default log4j will log to /tmp/cmb.log

-10.Use any web browser to go to the CMB Admin UI and create a user with user name "cns_internal" and password "cqs_internal".
+10.Use any web browser to go to the CMB Admin UI and create a user with user name "cns_internal" and password "cns_internal".
 Or, if you prefer to create a different user name / password ensure that in cmb.properties the fields cmb.cns.user.name and cmb.cns.user.password are set accordingly.
 The CMB Admin UI can be accessed through either the CNS Service Enpoint or the CQS Service Endpoint, for example: